 What it Costs to Fail the Exam

 Statistics don’t lie, and unfortunately, a large number of candidates do not pass the CMA exam.
-Sadly, the pass rates are a meager 35% and 50% for Part One and Part Two respectively.
+The pass rates are 50% for both parts of the CMA exam.

 For starters, I highly recommend staying positive and pivoting your energy towards identifying your weaknesses to focus your studying better.

-There are no discounts for retaking a CMA part, so all retakes cost the same exam registration fee: $415 for professionals, $311 for students or academic members.
+There are no discounts for retaking a CMA part, so all retakes cost the same exam fee: $495 for professionals and $370 for students or academic members.

 You can sit for the exam as many times as you need in three years, but you can only take the exam once per testing window.